|In the spirit of informed choice, Eats On Feets expects full disclosure from every person who participates in sharing breastmilk.|

 - Please also see this article ‘Protocol to Manage Breastmilk Intake’ for more information. [↩]

-- In some cases, mothers and donors have improved the response of preterm babies to non-umbilical feeding by going on a restrictive diet and eliminating: gluten, dairy, nuts, chocolate, soy, corn and other known allergens. [↩]
+- In some cases, parents and donors have improved the response of preterm babies to non-umbilical feeding by going on a restrictive diet and eliminating: gluten, dairy, nuts, chocolate, soy, corn and other known allergens. [↩]

 - Sisk PM, Lovelady Ca, Dillard RG, Gruber KJ.
 Lactation counseling for mothers of very low birth weight infants: effect on maternal anxiety and infant intake of human milk.
 Pediatrics.
 2006;117(1):e67-e75. [↩]